-In China and Japan they have been big fans of the chrysanthemum for centuries.
-And justifiably so!
-Because this 'golden flower' (in Greek 'chryso' means 'gold' and 'anthemom' means 'flower') provides warmth and colour and shines in every bouquet and as a bonus has a very long lifespan.
+China and Japan have been big fans of the chrysanthemum for centuries - and rightly so!
+This ‘golden flower’ provides warmth and colour, shines in every bouquet and also has a very long vase life.

 Colours and shapes

-You might almost forget that the chrysanthemum was originally yellow; the flower is now available in an incredibly wide range of colours.
-You can opt for colour and enrich your home with chrysanthemums in warm golden yellow, bronze or deep orange tones.
-Or go for subtle and calming with chrysanthemums in arrays of white, pink or purple.
+You might almost forget that the chrysanthemum was originally yellow, since the flower now comes in an incredibly wide range of colours.
+Opt for colour and enrich your home with chrysanthemums in warm gold, bronze or deep orange tones or go for subtlety with chrysanthemums in shades of white, pink or purple.

 The chrysanthemum has been incredibly popular in Asia for centuries.
-The flower originated from China and Japan, where people fell in love with it immediately.
-The chrysanthemum made its appearance in Europe in around 1700.
+The flower originates in China and Japan, where they fell in love with it immediately and it arrived in Europe in around 1700.
 The name derives from the Greek: chrys (gold) and anthemon (flower).
 In the past, they only came in a golden colour.

 Bouquet inspiration with chrysanthemums